lflenley/logistic_growth/README.md

 ===
 I made 2 graphs for this question:

-1) a 'full_graph' showing the exponential function and logistic function, plotted with experimental data, covering the entire range of data from the experiment:
+1) a 'full graph' showing the exponential function and logistic function, plotted with experimental data, covering the entire range of data from the experiment:

     ![Local Image](figures/full_graph_logistic_and_exponential.png)

+This graph is saved in the repository file 'figures' and is named 'full_graph_logistic_and_exponential.png'

 2) a 'partial_graph' showing the exponential function and logistic function, plotted with experimental data, but covering a smaller range of the data (1200 < t < 2100), so that it is clearer to see the difference between the exponential and logistic function, because in the full_graph figure, the exponential function becomes so much larger than the logistic function that the logistic function appears as a line around y = 0.

  ![Local Image](figures/partial_graph_logistic_and_exponential.png)

+ This graph is saved in the repository file 'figures' and is named 'partial_graph_logistic_and_exponential.png'

-They demonstrate that the logistic function for growth fits the data well, while the exponential function does not.
+Overall these graphs demonstrate that the logistic function for growth fits the data well, while the exponential function does not.